The ABCDEFG of Little Strings: -type Triality

 \section{$\fg$-type Triality}

-{The gauge/Liouville triality was first shown in \cite{Aganagic:2013tta} for the gauge group $A_{1}$, then was then extended to the $A_{n}$ \cite{Aganagic:2014oia} and the $D_n$ and $E_n$ cases \cite{Aganagic:2015cta}.
-It states the equivalence of the instanton partition function of the 5d $ADE$ quiver gauge theory on ${\mathbb R}^{4}\times S^{1}$ with ${\cal N}=1$ supersymmetry with the partition function of its vortices in 3d at the point of its moduli space where the Coulomb branch meets the Higgs branch.
-Furthermore, the 3d vortex partition function is nothing but the integral representation of the $q$-deformed $ADE$ Toda conformal blocks with ${\cal W}_{q,t}(\fg)$ algebra.} {The triality can in fact be be derived from the study of the $(2,0)$ $\fg=ADE$ little string on $\cC$ with polarized brane defects.
-This is because the partition function of the little string can be computed using the 5d $ADE$ quivers.
-Our goal is to extend the triality to include non-simply laced Lie algebras.
-To this end, we need to compute the instanton partition function of fractional quiver gauge theories, recently studied in \cite{Kimura:2017hez}.}
+A triality between $T^{5d}$ and Toda theory was first discussed in in the case $\fg=A_{1}$ \cite{Aganagic:2013tta}, before being extended to $\fg=A_{n}$ \cite{Aganagic:2014oia} and later $\fg=D_n, E_n$ \cite{Aganagic:2015cta}.
+It states the equivalence of the instanton partition function of the 5d $ADE$ quiver gauge theory $T^{5d}$ on ${\mathbb R}^{4}\times S^{1}(R)$ with the partition function of its vortices in 3d at a point of its moduli space where the Coulomb branch is integer points away from the root of the Higgs branch (the locus where the Coulomb and Higgs branches meet).
+Furthermore, the 3d vortex partition function is nothing but the Coulomb gas representation of the deformed $ADE$ Toda conformal blocks, with ${\cal W}_{q,t}(\fg)$ algebra symmetry.

+The triality can in fact be derived from the study of the $(2,0)$ $\fg=ADE$ little string on $\cC$ with polarized brane defects.
+This is because the dynamics of the little string in the presence of D5 brane defects localize to the defects themselves.
+In particular, the little string partition function with D5 brane defects is the partition function of the 5d $ADE$ quiver $T^{5d}$.
+Our goal is now to extend the triality to include non simply-laced Lie algebras, in a general framework that applies to defects labeled by an arbitrary simple Lie algebra $\fg$.
+To this end, we need to compute the instanton partition function of folded quivers.